harness/developer-hub/docs/database-devops/get-started/key-concepts.md

 ### Database Connection

-A database connection is the specific parameters and credentials used to establish a secure link between the Harness platform and an individual database server.
+A database connection refers to the specific parameters and credentials used to establish a secure link between the Harness platform and an individual database server.
 This connection is done through a JDBC (Java Database Connectivity) URL, which specifies the location of the database server, and is authenticated using a username and password.
-The database connection enables Harness to execute SQL scripts, orchestrate database changes, and manage schema versions as part of the CI/CD pipeline.
+The connection is made via a Harness Delegate, which allows secure access to the database, even when the database instance is not internet-accessible.
+This setup enables Harness to execute SQL scripts, orchestrate database changes, and manage schema versions as part of the CI/CD pipeline, all while adhering to security best practices.

 ### Data Definition Language (DDL)